vis-kid/previewer/_posts/2016-12-05-Git-Autosquashing.md

 # Fixup

+Typos or white space issues are good candidates for commits we better squash instead of keeping them around on their own.
+Keeping track of such commits is unecessary if we mark them as FIXUPS.

 With a fixup you tell git that there is no need to modify the original commit message.
 You just pass the hash of the commit that has the content plus the commit message you need.

-With a squash, you tell git the you want to modify the commit message as well.????
+With a squash, you tell git the you want to modify the commit message as well.
+At the end of the interactive session, you will be asked to compose a new commit message.

 git commit fixup is simply a preparation for that fix to be squashed into another commit-without the need to change the commit message of that squash target.

-Typos or white space issues are good candidates for commits we better squash instead of keeping them around on their own.
-Keeping track of such commits is unecessary if we mark them as FIXUPS.

 ## Screen 02
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++